mayadata-io/specs/High-Level-Design.md

 ### Core Development Principles

 - Simple
-  - We all agree, it is tough to expose simplicity
+  - We all agree, it is tough to build simple products
     - Documentation / Literate programming
     - Code Clarity
     - Code Consistency